gs1803/Stock-Market-Analyzer/README.md

 # STOCK MARKET ANALYZER
 ## Created by gs1803
 ### Python Version: 3.9.5
-The stock market analyze creates graphs and contains a list of all the tickers.
+The stock market analyzer creates graphs and contains a list of all the tickers.
 There are several types of graphs relevent to the stock market analysis and the list of tickers can be sorted by industry.

 ### DEPENDENCIES
 (pip install)